perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/annotations.rst

 .. mapped-type-annotation:: NoRelease

-    This boolean annotation is used to specify that the mapped type does not support the :cfunc:`sipReleaseType()` function.
+    This boolean annotation is used to specify that the mapped type does not support the :c:func:`sipReleaseType()` function.
 Any
-    :directive:`%ConvertToTypeCode` should not create temporary instances of the mapped type, i.e. it should not return :cmacro:`SIP_TEMPORARY`.
+    :directive:`%ConvertToTypeCode` should not create temporary instances of the mapped type, i.e. it should not return :c:macro:`SIP_TEMPORARY`.

+.. mapped-type-annotation:: PyName

+    This name annotation specifies an alternative name for the mapped type being wrapped which is used when it is referred to from Python.
+The only time a Python type is created for a mapped type is when it is used as a scope for static methods or enums.

+    It should not be used with mapped type templates.

+    .. seealso:: :directive:`%AutoPyName`

 .. _ref-enum-annos:

 Enum Annotations
 ----------------

+.. enum-annotation:: NoScope

+    .. versionadded:: 4.15

+    This boolean annotation specifies the that scope of an enum's members should be omitted in the generated code.
+Normally this would mean that the generated code will not compile.
+However it is useful when defining pseudo-enums, for example, to wrap global values so that they are defined (in Python) within the scope of a class.

 .. enum-annotation:: PyName